Prague beer scene

 ith

-the Prague brewing scene really taking off I've decided, after our recent manic
+the Prague brewing scene really taking off I've decided, after our last manic

-scooping frenzy in the city, to rewrite my complete Czech section.
-I've
+scooping frenzy in the city, to rewrite my complete Czech section and have

 split off this Prague guide so as to give the city it's due and will update it